curtisrichards007-max/AtomikGamez/Privacy Policy Bot.md

 # Privacy Policy for [Your Bot Name] Bot

 ## Data Collection
-The [Your Bot Name] Bot collects the following data to function:
+The "ShiretoMordrdorBot" Bot collects the following data to function:
 - **Discord User ID**: Used to identify you and track your walking progress.
 - **Walking Distance**: Submitted by you via commands (e.g., `/addwalk`), stored as a total in miles.